Three groups of plants – one group of enthusiasts worldwide

 5. Please use the order form provided and include the item name as well as the List Number, in case of doubt or error.

-The seeds are stored and numbered according to the year they were harvested and it is essential that items are entered in LIST NUMBER ORDER.
-For example, all seeds with a number starting with 9 are listed first, then 10, then 11, then 12, 13 up to 16 which represents seed collected in 2016.
-Do not fill your order form in alphabetical order.
+The seeds are stored and numbered according to the year they were harvested† and it is essential that items are entered in LIST NUMBER ORDER.
+For example, all seeds with a number starting with 11 are listed first, then 12, 13 up to 18 which represents seed collected in 2018.
+Do not fill out your order form in alphabetical order.
 Remember that the seed list is available online in LIST NUMBER ORDER to help you do this.
 Order forms filled in incorrectly will be left until last or returned.

 Continue your order on the back of the order form where necessary.
 Additional order forms can be downloaded from our website.